 Check out our guide on how to build the best Kar98k in Warzone to help with this one.

 LMGs still struggle with mobility and reload speed in Warzone.
-However, a few of them have such excellent damage in Season 6 that you can easily justify the drawbacks.
+However, a few of them have such excellent damage that you can easily justify the drawbacks.
 The MG82 epitomizes that group.
 This rapid-fire LMG simply melts targets.
 It can drop enemies faster than even an AK-47 up close and has enough range to beat many of the best Assault Rifles in longer-range fights.
 In terms of damage output, the MG82 has essentially no weaknesses.
 If you can get all that - plus a 100 round default magazine - and all it costs you is some mobility and handling, you take that trade with a smile.